You’ve heard “cash is king”—but in 2025, that crown has long since been passed on.

 Credit card processing refers to the transactional processes involved in securing a credit card transfer between a buyer and a seller.
 The transactional procedures are the authorization, clearing, and settlement processes of the funds being transferred.

-To complete payment processing, credit card companies have to charge processing fees.
-Also referred to as swipe fees, these are simply fees that the merchant pays to the credit card company or credit card service providers to accept the payment.
+To facilitate payment processing, credit card companies charge processing fees.
+Also referred to as swipe fees, these are costs that the merchant pays to the credit card company or credit card service providers to accept the payment.

-Credit card merchant fees are split between multiple key players- merchants, credit card networks, banks, and processors.
+Credit card merchant fees are split between multiple key players.
+There are the merchants, credit card networks, banks, and processors.

 Processing fees vary depending on the service provider, the agreement between the merchant and the processor, the type of credit card used (debit, credit, corporate, rewards, etc), and the type of transaction (online, dipped, swiped, or keyed in).